THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Booking accommodations in Europe

 Unlike, first world countries, who can decide on a whim with their travel plans, Indians don’t have it easy.
-We need to show accommodations booking for every day of our travels.
-This goes to say that, once you have visa appointment, draft an itinerary of your travels.
+We need to show accommodation booking for every single day of our travels.
+This goes to say that, once you have a visa appointment, draft an itinerary of your travels.
 And start booking accommodations for the entire duration of your travel.

 Disclaimer – I’ve recently come to know that few countries in the Schengen area (not Italy) don’t accept booking.com accommodations.
 So please contact the relevant VFS center by phone or email to confirm before doing so.